Jake Burger Player Props: White Sox vs. Blue Jays

-On Monday, Jake Burger (coming off going 0-for-3) and the Chicago White Sox face the Toronto Blue Jays, whose starting pitcher will be Chris Bassitt.
-First pitch is at 7:07 PM ET.
+After going 0-for-2 in his last game, Jake Burger and the Chicago White Sox face the Toronto Blue Jays (who will start Jose Berrios) at 7:07 PM ET on Tuesday.

-In his previous game he had a hitless performance (0-for-3) against the Rays.
+In his last game he had a hitless performance (0-for-2) against the Blue Jays.

 Jake Burger Game Info & Props vs. the Blue Jays